awkwardmonkey/MEMECITI/README.md

 - **Jest**: We believe in thorough testing, and for that, we use Jest.
 It's a delightful JavaScript Testing Framework with a focus on simplicity and support for large web applications.

-Memeland relies heavily on the Memeland SDK [https://github.com/awkwardmonkey/memeland-sdk], which brings you the networking, Memeverse, and scripting functionalities that you'll love.
+[Memeland Interface] (https://github.com/awkwardmonkey/memeland-interface) relies heavily on the [Memeland SDK] (https://github.com/awkwardmonkey/memeland-sdk), which brings you the networking, Memeverse, and scripting functionalities that you'll love.

 We can't wait to welcome you to Memeland - Coming soon to the Memeverse!